philpagel/PCE174-communication/README.md

 Press & hold `LOAD` to view stored values.

 ## Data logger

+The PCE-174 and the HD450 can automatically record up to 16,000 readings in their internal memories.

+To start logging press and hold the `REC` button until the `MEM` display icon begins blinking.

-To start/stop logging press & hold `REC`.
+To stop logging press and hold the `REC` button until the `MEM` icon disappears.

-To clear logger memory, press `REC` + Power while the meter is off.
+To clear logger memory with the meter is off, press and hold the `REC` button and than switch it on with the `Power` button.